meteorspectroscopy/meteor-spectrum-calibration/README.md

 # meteor-spectrum-calibration
 Analysis of meteor spectra with windows GUI.

 Newest version with calculation and application of instrument response function and correction of atmospheric extinction.
+In addition, the creation and use of a flat field for quantitative analysis of meteor spectra has been added as well.

 The previous calibration of camera, lens and grating combination has been included in the script.
 Therefore only a single GUI allows this calibration and the subsequent processing of meteor spectra.
 For details of the calibration, see: https://github.com/meteorspectroscopy/calibrate-spectrum